GLOSSARY

 REGULATION Z

-A federal law that requires lenders to fully disclose the terms and fees associated with mortgages, loans and credit lending so that consumers can make an informed decision.
+A federal law that requires Lenders to fully disclose the terms and fees associated with mortgages, loans and credit lending so that Consumers can make an informed decision.

 UNDER CONTRACT